 In the past, we’ve consumed quantities of fine cake here: made on site to supply all the Diglas cafés.

 Everything just seems very genuine.
 An opportunity to step aside from the whirl of city centre tourism without having to catch a tram to do so.

 How to get there

 As mentioned, you can easily walk up from the pedestrianised centre.
-Just leave the square at the cathedral via Rotenturmstraße and turn right after a couple of streets to get onto Fleischmarkt.
+Just leave the cathedral square (Stephansplatz) via Rotenturmstraße and turn right after a couple of streets to get onto Fleischmarkt.

 Subway: a short stroll from Schwedenplatz station (on the U1 and U4 lines) or even the very central Stephansplatz station (U1 and U3)